 (But software can’t write your contracts for you)

 Don’t fire your lawyers just yet.
 Though contract management software offers advantages within the drafting phase and can speed up numerous aspects of contracting, it can’t automate the task of actually writing contracts.
-But software does carry an added benefit that can improve all aspects of the contract management lifecycle; by automating some of the most time-intensive tasks of implementation, contract management software can free up resources that can be better focused on tasks that grow value, and that includes drafting new contracts.
+But CLM software does carry an added benefit that can improve all aspects of contract management workflow; by automating some of the most time-intensive tasks of implementation, contract management software can free up resources that can be better focused on tasks that grow value, and that includes drafting new contracts.